mgalochkina/mgalochkina.github.io/_pages/about.md

 Updates
 ------
+**June 2025:** I presented my work on an accurate early warning system for coral bleaching in the Southern Caribbean, informed by climate variability, at the  Association of Marine Laboratories of the Caribbean 2025 Meeting, where I received an award for best student oral presentation.

 **March 2025:** As part of the MIT Science Policy Initiative's [Congressional Visit Days](https://news.mit.edu/2025/mit-students-postdocs-explore-inner-workings-capitol-hill-0602), I led and assisted meetings with Congressional offices on both sides of the aisle to advocate for continued federal funding for scientific research, with an emphasis on protecting funding for NSF and NOAA.

 **December 2024:** I presented a poster at the 2024 AGU Fall Meeting titled _Leveraging climate variability to forecast coral bleaching months in advance_.